Skip to content

 typescript

-import { ensureLoaded, startBackgroundLoad } from "quantum-forge-framework/quantum";
+import { ensureLoaded, startBackgroundLoad } from "quantum-forge/quantum";

 // Option 1: Background preload (recommended)